IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * An update of all relevant RFCs is started, reflecting the change from IAOC to LLC.

-Phase 2: Transition from IAOC to LLC
+Phase 2: Transition from IAOC to LLC (In Process)

 * The LLC's Interim Board and IAOC shall agree to a transition schedule to transition IAOC responsibilities one-by-one to the LLC.